 This beautiful Benin bronze leopard head is old, late 19th - early 20th Century.

 This stunning late 19th / early 20th Century Dogon bronze crown would only be ever worn by the Hogon of the village during rituals.
-These cast figures and objects within the crown, despite their small size, express status, prestige and power.

 A nice old Asante Kuduo bronze pot, this has been repaired a few times so must have been loved by its original owner to do so.